MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/resource-consistency-improvement.md

 ### Changes in the current state

-- IT is actively moving production workloads with protected data into Azure.
+- IT's actively moving production workloads with protected data into Azure.
 Some low-priority workloads are serving production traffic.
 More can be cut over as soon as IT operations signs off on readiness to support the workloads.
 - The application development teams are ready for production traffic.
 - The BI team is ready to integrate predictions and insights into the systems that run operations for the three business units.